 Transfer just under an hour to Yeosu and take a cable car, enjoying the beautiful ocean scenery and numerous islands of Yeosu.
+Descend the cable car at Odongdo Island, where you can stroll around and enjoy the scenery.

-Visit Odongdo Island, where you can stroll around and enjoy the scenery.
 Continue 3 hours to Busan, the largest port city in South Korea.
 You will spend a total of 2 hours on foot today.

 During cherry blossom season only, a visit to Jinhae to enjoy the Cherry Blossom Festival is included en route to Busan.
+The cherry blossom is weather dependent and not guaranteed.